KTH-RPL-Planiacs/least-limiting-advisers/README.md

 ```

 ### [PRISM-games](https://www.prismmodelchecker.org/games/)
 [PRISM-games](https://www.prismmodelchecker.org/games/) is used for all computations on stochastic games.
-Check the website for installation instructions.
+Check their [website](https://www.prismmodelchecker.org/games/installation.php) for build instructions.

 ### [Py4J](https://www.py4j.org/)
 We use Py4J to create a java gateway in order to access the PRISM-games java API.
 Check the [PRISM-api github](https://github.com/prismmodelchecker/prism-api) for further info on how to expand the java classpath to include PRISM .class files and .jars.